hrvthzslt/personal-site/content/posts/90s-php-guestbook.md

 ### Redirect

-The script has to do a redirect after the form is submitted; otherwise, the change won't be visible.
+The script has to do a redirect after the form is submitted, otherwise, the change won't be visible.
 If the script includes the entries from another file, there would be no need for a redirect.

 ### Inserting the guestbook entries